top of page

 M1A1 carbine

-These strange hybrid things are a mainly used by specialists, born out of necessity; where a rifle wasn't practical to carry, but a pistol wasn't enough firepower, this was the result.
+These strange hybrid things are a mainly used by specialists; born out of necessity, where a rifle wasn't practical to carry, but a pistol wasn't enough firepower, this was the result.
 It's like an M1 Garand and a M1911 had a baby!
-Although the M1 Carbine has a very pleasing look to it, it lacked the range that the .30-06 M1 Garand had.
+Although the M1 Carbine has a very pleasing look to it, it lacks the of the .30-06 M1 Garand.

-The M1 Carbine used to be the easiest US World War two rifle to buy, I can remember seeing a whole pallet of them stacked about 5 foot high and the price... £100 each!
-Original deactivated and in pretty good condition too.
-Sadly those days are long gone.
+The M1 Carbine used to be the easiest U.S. World War 2 rifle to buy.
+I can remember seeing a whole pallet of them stacked about 5 feet high and the price... £100 each!
+Original deactivated military surplus and in pretty good condition, too.
+Sadly, those days are long gone.
 Trying to find a deactivated one is just the same as looking for the Garand, but a little easier and a lot cheaper.
 Finding M1A1's however has always been a totally different ball game.
-Lots of fakes and bodge jobs, so you better know your stuff if your looking to buy one and not loose crazy money!
+Lots of fakes and bodge jobs, so you better know your stuff if you're looking to buy one and not loose crazy money!

-Of course, just like the M1 Garand, there are reproductions out there as well.
-Denix of course make them, in both the standard M1 and the M1A1.
-Like most Denix replicas they are not going to stand up to much abuse, they will tend to go wrong fairly quickly.
-Even though our kit doesn't get abused as much as real kit did during World War 2 in the field, we still bash this stuff about a lot.
-They get dropped, knocked over, slapped, cocked, banged, thrown in cupboards, have stuff piled on them and then there is the running about and crawling around. all of which takes it tole on all our kit.
-Many years ago I had an airsoft 8mm version, why they made them in 8mm is anyone's guess!
-It was very solid, it had late war sights but it was a fairly good copy and being airsoft was designed to take some abuse.
+Just like the M1 Garand, there are reproductions out there as well.
+Denix of course makes them, in both the standard M1 and the M1A1.
+Like most Denix replicas they are not going to stand up to much abuse and they will tend to go wrong fairly quickly.
+Even though our kit doesn't get abused as much as real kit did during World War 2, we still bash this stuff about a lot.
+They get dropped, knocked over, slapped, cocked, banged, thrown in cupboards, have stuff piled on them and then there is the running about and crawling around, all of which takes a toll on all our kit.
+Many years ago, I had an airsoft 8mm version (why they made them in 8mm is anyone's guess).
+It was very solid, it had late war sights, but it was a fairly good copy and being airsoft was designed to take some abuse.

 m1a1-removebg-preview.png